c0p4c4b4n4/grpc-grpc-java/_raw/example1/readme.md

 1. Override the service methods in the generated service stub.
 2. Run a server to listen for the client requests and return the service responses.

-This server has a EchoServiceImpl class that extends the generated EchoServiceGrpc.EchoServiceImplBase abstract class.This class overrides the serverStreamingEcho method that gets request as an EchoRequest instance when it should read from, and response as an *provided* instance of EchoResponse stream observer it should write to.
+This server has a EchoServiceImpl class that extends the generated EchoServiceGrpcServiceImplBase abstract class.This class overrides the serverStreamingEcho method that gets request as an EchoRequest instance when it should read from, and response as an *provided* instance of EchoResponse stream observer it should write to.
 In order to fulfill a client's request, we perform the following steps.For each message sent, we construct an EchoResponse using the builder.
 Then we use the response observer’s onNext() method to return this EchoResponse to the client.
 When all messages are sent, We use the response observer’s onCompleted() method to specify that we’ve finished the server-side streaming.

 ```
-class EchoServiceImpl extends EchoServiceGrpc.EchoServiceImplBase {
+class EchoServiceImpl extends EchoServiceGrpcServiceImplBase {
    @Override
    public void serverStreamingEcho(EchoRequest request, StreamObserver<EchoResponse> responseObserver) {
        logger.log(Level.INFO, "request: {0}", request.getMessage());